 I often experience this state of mind in nature: when I’m surrounded by trees, wildlife, running water, and abundant blooms.
 In the springtime, there are spots where the flowers spill over onto the sidewalk.
 I’m filled with joy each time I see pinks, purples, yellows, and oranges emerge, their impulse to grow knowing no limitations.
 They brim with radiance, unapologetically thriving.

 We too are overflowing with possibility to flourish.
-No matter our circumstances or what each day may bring, we can lean into our natural tendency to overcome uncertainty, to blossom wherever each changing moment finds us.
+No matter our circumstances or what each day brings, we can lean into our natural tendency to overcome uncertainty, to blossom wherever each changing moment finds us.

 The flowers I pass remain blissfully unaware that they’re exceeding their natural bounds.
-The limitations they may experience — excessive heat, lack of rain, trampling feet — are neither self-imposed nor within their control.
+The limitations they’re prone to experience — excessive heat, lack of rain, trampling feet — are neither self-imposed nor within their control.
 In this way, nature exhibits a beautiful absence of self-hindrance.

 The 600-year-old redwood doesn’t question its longevity.
 The sun goes on shining unintimidated by the moon, the stars by the galaxy in which they reside.
 Rain falls freely.
 Ants move determinedly.
 Winds blow fiercely.